digital-work-lab/open-source-project/docs/week_1_teaching_notes.md

 - Show issues (improvement): https://github.com/digital-work-lab/open-source-project/issues/8
 - We invest a lot of effort (show https://github.com/digital-work-lab/open-source-project/graphs/contributors)
 - We even published a Teaching Tip (on Git)
-- Ask students to leave us a star